COST: $400.00 regular tuition; $325 scholarship rate (when available)

 * Building stronger relationships with others (and with yourself!)

 This will be a 5-week series, the first of two parts.
-Through a combination of engaging group discussions and practice time, you gain an understanding of the basic principles of NVC.
+Through a combination of engaging group discussions and practice time in class and at home, you gain an understanding of the basic principles of NVC.
 These skills are useful at work, at school, with your family, in line at the grocery store, and anywhere else that you interact with people!

 TO REGISTER: Call Meganwind Eoyang at 707-775-7178 with the start date of class, your name, phone/s, email .
 You register and pay for this class with her by phone.